Stock market live, Stock exchange today live - ExBulletin

 Stock market live, Stock exchange today live

-Highlights of actions / actions: The benchmark stock indexes on the BSE and the National Stock Exchange (NSE) continued their wave of losses and ended lower for the fourth day in a row on Friday, weighted by major IT specialists Infosys and FMCG, ITC.
+Highlights of actions / actions: The benchmark stock indexes on the BSE and the National Stock Exchange (NSE) fell for the second consecutive session and ended down nearly 2% on Thursday, due to a cross-sector sell-off amid contract expiration futures and options (F&O) of the October series. .

+Weakness in other Asian indices also weighed on market sentiment, analysts said.

 (with contributions from agencies)